Happy World Vegan Day!

 The third example, is in relation to questions or discussion relating to welfare standards – the so-called humane treatment, or organic, happy, cuddly, dreamy exploitation.
 Any of these topics boil down to one issue: whether we have any good reason to use animals in the first place.

 Ultimately, the critical point is to keep the animals as the focus of our vegan advocacy.
 Imagine a wheel, where the animals are the hub and all the other issues are the spokes.
 The spokes emanate from the hub.
 However, each element is simultaneously individual and interconnected.

 Once we have identified the issues, keep the conversation simple, short and straightforward.
 We may have occasion to go deeper into the issues even within the same interaction.
 Often, however, we only have a small window of someone’s attention and we should capitalise on that moment.

 Being educated on the issues is of paramount importance because it will give us the confidence to handle any situation.
 When we discuss issues that we fully understand, our voices become a very powerful tool because we are able to deliver the message in our own simple and authentic manner.
 We may not convince people all the time, but at the very least, we will plant the best and strongest seeds possible.

 To get us started, there are two books that I always recommend.
-They are short, indispensable and thought provoking, and both written by Gary Francione and Anna Charlton: Eat Like You Care, which explores, in the simplest way, why we should go vegan and answers all the frequent questions about veganism (it is available in over a dozen languages); and Animal Rights: The Abolitionist Approach, which explores why we need a paradigm shift in how we view nonhuman animals in society (and/or have a look at the website for a plethora of essays).
+They are short, indispensable and thought provoking, and both written by Gary Francione and Anna Charlton: Eat Like You Care, which explores, in the simplest way, why we should go vegan and answers all the frequent questions about veganism (it is available in over a dozen languages); and Animal Rights: The Abolitionist Approach, which explores why we need a paradigm shift in how we view nonhuman animals in society.

 So, let’s get reading and let’s get talking.